-Risk Management Strategy: Two key measures of the effectiveness of a security program are: (1) how well security communicates the security responsibilities it expects employees to meet; and (2) the affirmation that those expectations are
+Two key measures of the effectiveness of a security program are (1) how well security communicates the security responsibilities it expects employees to meet; and (2) the affirmation that those expectations are being met.

 We all struggle with measuring the likelihood of a security event, but we are paid to anticipate risk.
-That expectation drives our multiple efforts to identify vulnerability through a variety of means, including risk assessments, countermeasure tests and incident post-mortems.
-When we use probes like these to better understand what happened and why, we may find that those in the best position to prevent or act responsibly were not aware or were negligent of their role in enterprise protection.
+That expectation drives our efforts to identify vulnerability through a variety of means, including risk assessments, countermeasure tests and incident postmortems.
+When we use probes like these to better understand what happened and why, we may find that those in the best position to prevent or act responsibly were not aware of or were negligent in their role in enterprise protection.
 We need to test and affirm employee awareness of security responsibilities, and periodic surveys of targeted populations are an effective way to accomplish this.

-In the example above, our security organization has focused on a simple testing of awareness of access control responsibilities by targeted receptionists and desktop users and a sample of the general employee population.
+In the example above, one security organization has focused on a simple testing of awareness of access control responsibilities by targeted receptionists and desktop users and a sample of the general employee population.
 Receptionists are gatekeepers and should be empowered to maintain access integrity while welcoming visitors.
-In a more process-oriented way, the myriad of desktop users must follow established authorization procedures to gain access to pre-approved business applications.
+In a more process-oriented way, desktop users must follow established authorization procedures to gain access to pre-approved business applications.